 Interstate 10: Tippecanoe Avenue /Anderson Street Interchange

 Preliminary engineering and environmental studies began in 2004.
 In 2011, the project was split into two phases.
 Phase I working on the eastbound I-10 offramp and Phase II to complete the work on the northern portion of the interchange and improvements to Tippecanoe/Anderson Street.
 Construction for Phase I began in August 2012 and was completed in Fall 2014.
-Phase II begins construction in February 2015 and is expected to last two years in duration.
+Phase II began construction in February 2015 and completes in June 2017.
+An event was held on May 17th to celebrate the end of this major improvement in the east valley of San Bernardino.

 - See Phase I Fact Sheet – English